totemstech/node-dynamodb/ReadMe.md

     CreateTable
     ListTables
     DescribeTable
+    DeleteTable
+    UpdateTable

     GetItem
     PutItem
     DeleteItem

+    Scan

 Any contribution is welcome!
-There's still a lot of work to be done on how to nicely map the rather complex syntax of DynamoDB optional aguments into node space!
+There's still a lot of work to be done!

 ## Usage